dehydration of alcohols header image

 Alcohol dehydration

-In class you may have dehydrated an alcohol, for example ethanol using the apparatus shown below.
-Here the ethanol is soaked into to ceramic wool which is packed tightly into the bottom of a boiling tube.
-A catalyst of pumice stone or aluminium oxide can be used, simply heat the catalyst using a gentle heating flame from a Bunsen burner then pass the flame over the wool soaked in ethanol.
-This heat will vaporise the ethanol and as it passes over the catalyst it will be dehydrated to form the alkene ethene.
-Ethene is insoluble in water and so can be collected in a boiling tube held over a trough of water.
+In class you may have dehydrated an alcohol using the apparatus shown below; here the alcohol ethanol is soaked into to ceramic wool which is packed tightly into the bottom of a boiling tube.
+A catalyst of pumice stone or aluminium oxide can be used to speed up this dehydration reaction or elimination reaction.
+To dehydrate the alcohol simply heat the catalyst using a gentle heating flame from a Bunsen burner then pass the flame over the ethanol soaked wool, this heat will vaporise the ethanol and as it passes over the hot catalyst it will be dehydrated to form the unsaturated alkene ethene.
+Ethene is insoluble in water and so it can be collected in a boiling tube filled with water which is held over a trough filled with water; as shown in the image below.

 dehydration of an alcohol

-These steps are outlined in the mechanism shown below:
+These three steps are outlined in the mechanism shown below:

 mechanism of acid catalysed dehydration of an alcohol

-This acid catalysed dehydration of an alcohol works best with tertiary alcohol.
-Secondary alcohols can be made to react but harsher conditions are required and primary alcohols are the slowest to react with high temperatures and the use of acids with high concentrations are both required to dehydrate a primary alcohol.
+This acid catalysed dehydration of an alcohol works best with tertiary alcohols.
+Secondary alcohols can be dehydrated with acids but harsher conditions are required and primary alcohols are the slowest to react with high temperatures and the use of acids with high concentrations are both required to dehydrate a primary alcohol.
 The reasons for this should be familiar to you, the reaction mechanism takes place through a carbocation intermediate and if you recall tertiary carbocations are more stable than secondary carbocation ions which are more stable than primary carbocations.
-This basically means that much more energy is required to get a primary carbocation to form than is required to get a tertiary carbocation to form.
+This basically means that more energy is required to get a primary carbocation to form than is required to get a tertiary carbocation to form, that is the reaction has a higher activation energy.

 Dehydration of an unsymmetrical alcohol